MrAle98/Sliver-PortBender/README.md

 - https://rastamouse.me/ntlm-relaying-via-cobalt-strike/
 - https://github.com/trustedsec/SliverKeylogger

 Special thanks goes to [@rkervella](https://github.com/rkervella) [@moloch--](https://github.com/moloch--) and the other members of Bishop Fox for their job on Sliver.
-I thank also [@freefirex](https://github.com/freefirex) for his work on Sliver Keylogger, a great reference for building a DLL extension for Sliver.
+I thank also [@freefirex](https://github.com/freefirex) for his work on Sliver Keylogger, in fact I was insipired by his work when creating the extension.